-KBTC-TV is a PBS-affiliate television station in Tacoma, Washington.
-KBTC currently is housed at the former home of long-time Tacoma broadcaster, KSTW.
+KBTC Public Television is a PBS member station based in Tacoma serving viewers throughout western Washington.
+KBTC is housed at the former home of long-time Tacoma broadcaster, KSTW.
 The property was purchased from KSTW when that station moved to Renton in 2001.
 It broadcasts on digital channel 27, (28.1, 28.2, MhZ Worldview, and 28.3, TVW) Click here to see a full list of KBTC's viewing availability.

 The station originally signed on the air September 25, 1961 as KTPS-TV and licensed to Tacoma School District No. 10, owned by the Tacoma Public Schools.
 Previous to that time, KTPS had operated on Channel 62.
 Bates Technical College took over the license in 1992 and changed the call letters to KBTC on October 12, 1992.